-Engage Visually aim is to work with people in visually creative and engaging ways.
+Engage Visually aim is to work with people in visually engaging and creative ways.

 Through Graphic Facilitation, Graphic Recording we collaborate with our clients to find creative visual solutions for projects, events, and communications.
 There is rarely a standard request, it can be communicating a vision to creating a vision, from engaging an audience at a large event to facilitating a meeting or a process.

 Engage Visually was set up and is run by Debbie Roberts.
 Debbie works as a graphic recorder and a graphic facilitator and blends both approaches.

 Debbie works with organisations large and small, is based in the UK, and travels pretty widely (though of course not currently!).